 Even if your bills don’t include any mistakes, they aren’t necessarily set in stone.
 If you’re having trouble making a payment, calling your provider’s billing department and explaining your situation may be the best first step to take.

-You may be able to gain additional leverage by arguing, politely and accurately, that the provider charged an unfair rate, bolstered by research on average prices in your area and what Medicare allows for the service.
+You may be able to gain additional leverage by asserting, politely and accurately, that the provider charged an unfair rate, bolstered by research on average prices in your area and what Medicare allows for the service.

 Even if you can’t get your payment reduced, you may be able to extend the due date.
 Many providers and hospitals will work with you to set up an affordable payment plan, sometimes without charging interest.

 Medical bills can pack an unexpected punch to an already tight budget.
 If you’ve already used some of the strategies listed above to reduce what you owe, it might be necessary to reduce expenses or increase income while you pay medical bills.

 Taking a look at current spending is a good place to start.
 Determine whether there is nonessential spending that could be put toward what is owed.